 Between Instagram influencers, fitness bloggers, and self-styled “gurus,” there’s a veritable treasure trove of info out there—and not all of it is right.
 Did you know that you should always, always end your workout with cardio?
 Or that “spot training” is a complete and utter farce?
 And that’s not all!
 Read on, and see which high-profile exercise myths have broken into our cultural consciousness and pervaded to this day.
-And for more on how fitness impacts your life, be sure to check out the 30 Ways Exercise Will Make You Better In Bed, too.

 More cardio means more weight loss.